JStaRFilms/adaptive-study-game/README.md

 1. Ensure one of the API key environment variables is set (`API_KEY_POOL`, `API_KEY`, or `GEMINI_API_KEY`).
 2. Serve the `index.html` file from the root of the project directory.
 3. Open the served URL in your web browser.
 The application will initialize and be ready to use.

+**Note**: This is a live web application under active development.
+If you are using a hosted version, please refresh the page periodically to access the latest features and improvements.

 # vite.config.ts
 import path from 'path';